QCoDeS/Qcodes-contrib/README.rst

 general_helper_functions.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This is a module containing experiment level helper functions such as setting the smaple_name and qubit_count at the start of an experiment, setting up datasaving locations and logfiles etc, load data, etc.
+This is a module containing experiment level helper functions such as setting the sample_name and qubit_count at the start of an experiment, setting up datasaving locations and logfiles etc, load data, etc.

 vna_helper_functions.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^